XodoDocs/itext-legacy-tmc-techblog/pdf2Data/whitepaper.md

 -x=xmlFile.xml, --outXml=xmlFile.xml
 This argument defines an XML file that will contain a recognized data from the corresponding PDF file.
 ```

+##Conclusion
+In this whitepaper we've briefly presented our new addon pdf2Data.
+Pdf2Data allows you to seamlessly integrate data extraction in your existing workflow.
+A template document has to be defined, either via Adobe Reader comments or through the available web-interface software package.
+Afterwards, this template can be applied effortlessly to ensure high-volume, high-throughput data transformations.
+The extracted data is put into an .XML file, which can then be read by a plethora of libraries.